This page contains photos and videos associated with the Mountains in the Deep: Exploring the Central Pacific Basin.

 Dive Summary

-This hatchetfish was imaged within Pacific Remote Islands Marine National Monument.
+This hatchetfish was imaged within Pacific Remote Islands Marine National Monument, now known as Pacific Islands Heritage Marine National Monument.
 In order to be nearly invisible in the water column, hatchetfish are highly reflective, have slim profile to limit their shadows, and have photophores on their bellies to mimic downwelling light.

 Download video (mp4, 1.9 MB).
 Video courtesy of the NOAA Office of Ocean Exploration and Research, Discovering the Deep: Exploring Remote Pacific MPAs.